History of the Nintendo Entertainment System: 1985–1986: North American launch

-In a show of strength and confidence by a company that rejected positions of weakness, an intense direct campaign ensued by a dedicated 12-person "Nintendo SWAT team" who relocated from Nintendo of America's headquarters in Redmond.
-The team included Minoru Arakawa, Tukwila warehouse manager and game tester Howard Phillips, Redmond warehouse manager and product designer Don James, product designer Lance Barr, marketer Gail Tilden, her boss Ron Judy, and salesperson Bruce Lowry.
-Having failed to secure a retail distributor in the last year, the team would deliver the NES debut itself.
-This began a series of limited test market launches at various metropolitan American cities prior to nationwide release.
-Instead of the traditional business of test launching at a cheaper mid-sized city, Arakawa boldly chose the nation's largest market, New York City as its initial test market with a $50 million budget.
-Only with R.O.B's reclassification of the NES as a toy, telemarketing and shopping mall demonstrations, and a risk-free proposition to retailers, did Nintendo secure enough retailer support there of about 500 retailers in New York and New Jersey.
+Nintendo of America decided to test market the NES.
+Members of the team leading this campaign included Minoru Arakawa, Tukwila warehouse manager and game tester Howard Phillips, Redmond warehouse manager and product designer Don James, product designer Lance Barr, marketer Gail Tilden, Ron Judy, and salesperson Bruce Lowry.
+Instead of the traditional business of test launching at a cheaper mid-sized city, Arakawa chose the nation's largest market, New York City as its initial test market with a $50 million budget.
+Only with R.O.B's reclassification of the NES as a toy, telemarketing and shopping mall demonstrations, and a risk-free proposition to retailers, Nintendo secured enough retailer support there of about 500 retailers in New York and New Jersey.
 As the bellwether and key toy retailer of New York City, the grandest and most important site was a 15 square foot area at FAO Schwarz.
 This had a dozen playable NES displays surrounding another giant television, featuring Baseball being played by real Major League Baseball players who also signed autographs in order to anchor the curious audiences to a familiar American pastime among all the surreal fantasy games.

-In a huge gamble by Arakawa and without having informed the headquarters in Japan, Nintendo offered to handle all store setup and marketing, extend 90 days credit on the merchandise, and accept returns on all unsold inventory.
+In a large gamble by Arakawa and without having informed the headquarters in Japan, Nintendo offered to handle all store setup and marketing, extend 90 days credit on the merchandise, and accept returns on all unsold inventory.
 Retailers would pay nothing upfront, and after 90 days would either pay for the merchandise or return it to Nintendo.
 At Nintendo's unprecedented offer of risk absorption, retailers signed up one by one, with one incredulously saying "It's your funeral."

 The Nintendo Entertainment System then consisted of the Deluxe Set and an initial library of 17 games which were chosen by Phillips.
 The Deluxe Set included a Control Deck console, two gamepads, R.O.B., the Zapper light gun, and the Game Paks Gyromite and Duck Hunt.
 Fifteen additional games were sold separately: 10-Yard Fight, Baseball, Clu Clu Land, Excitebike, Golf, Hogan's Alley, Ice Climber, Kung Fu, Pinball, Soccer, Stack-Up, Super Mario Bros., Tennis, Wild Gunman, and Wrecking Crew.
 The first test launch was in New York City on October 18, 1985, with an initial shipment of 100,000 Deluxe Set systems.
 Nintendo began marketing the system the same month in October 1985.